jamaleldemashki/Research-Agent/README.md

 ### 4. Install and run Ollama:

-If you haven't installed Ollama yet, download it here.
+If you haven't installed Ollama yet, download it here: https://ollama.com/download.
 Once installed, open your terminal and run:

 ```bash